-Menkes syndrome is an inborn error of metabolism in which cells in the body can absorb copper, but are unable to release it.
+In Menkes syndrome, cells in the body can absorb copper, but they are unable to release it.
+It is one of several conditions called an "inborn error of metabolism."

 Menkes syndrome is caused by a defect in the ATP7A gene.
 The defect makes it hard for the body to distribute copper in food from the intestines into the bloodstream for use in other areas.
 As a result, the brain and other parts of the body do not get enough copper.

 Copper can build up in the small intestine and kidneys, but low copper levels in other areas can affect the structure of bone, skin, hair, and blood vessels, and interfere with nerve function.

 There is often a history of Menkes syndrome in a male relative.